-The holdover plate(s) surface protects itself with a layer of oxidation.
-You might find that after a long period of storage the plate(s) will look chalky.
-This will not effect operation, and is easily cleaned up with a pot scrubber and soap.
+The plate(s) surface protects itself with a layer of oxidation.
+You might find that after a long period of storage the Block will look chalky.
+This will not effect the operation, and is easily cleaned up with a pot scrubber and soap.